PaulFrankling/recip_me/README.md

 #### Acknowledgements

 * Many thanks to my Mentor; Gurjot Singh, who helped greatly.
-He offered lots of advice and potential ideas and solutions.
+He offered lots of advice, potential ideas and solutions.
 * Many thanks to Code Institute tutor support for quick response and guidance in solving any issues.
 * Many thanks to the Slack community for helping me understand certain aspects of the project.